datnguye/about/content/blog/internal/context-engineering-deep-dive-part-3-rag-systems.md

 | **text-embedding-3-large** | 3072 | High-accuracy search, enterprise | ⚡ | ⭐⭐⭐⭐⭐ |

 **Rule of thumb**: Start with `all-MiniLM-L6-v2` for prototypes, upgrade to `text-embedding-3-small` for production.

+Once you've got your embeddings, you need somewhere to store them — and that's where vector databases come in.

 {% tip(type="note", title="Share Your Experience") %}
 Found a better embedding model for your use case?
 Drop your recommendations in the comments below — the community learns from real battle-tested experiences!